OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/index.md

 ### Working Sessions

-Working sessions are organized along the different sections of the OWASP MSTG.
-Depending on the number of participants, we'll split into teams that focus on individual sections of the guide.
+We will hold a single working session focused on producing content for the OWASP MSTG, as well as proof-reading and editing of the existing content.
+The goal is to make as much progress on the guide as humanly possible.
+Depending on the number of participants, we'll split into sub-groups that work on different subsections or topic areas.
+See the working session page for more information.

-### Participant Candidates

-* Mobile Developers
-* iOS/Android security researchers
-* Representatives from Android / Apple iOS
-* Representatives from Mobile Frameworks